HapaBox Review

 Customer Support: The Pattern That Won't Go Away

-The single most consistent negative signal across every aggregator I checked, Trustpilot, BetterChecked, WorthEPenny, App Store reviews, is customer support quality.
-The complaints don't read like a single disgruntled user; they cluster around the same shape: order issue, multiple unanswered tickets, eventual resolution via chargeback or social-media escalation.
+The single most consistent negative signal across every aggregator I checked, public review-site, BetterChecked, WorthEPenny, App Store reviews, is customer support quality.
+The complaints don't read like a single disgruntled user, they cluster around the same shape: order issue, multiple unanswered tickets, eventual resolution via chargeback or social-media escalation.

 For a platform shipping physical goods internationally, support is not a nice-to-have.